AleksandraLeszczyk/AgentStonks/README.md

 | `GEMINI_API_KEY` | (optional) Gemini key for LLM news scoring |
 | `WORLD_NEWS_API_KEY` | (optional) WorldNews API key |

-Credentials can also be entered directly in the UI; env vars are used as fallback.
+Credentials can also be entered directly in the sidebar; env vars are used as fallback.

 > **Note:** Free Alpaca accounts have access to the IEX feed only during US market hours (9:30–16:00 ET).